-"A person's voice directly creates a complete picture of a person in our minds.
-We immediately have an idea whether we feel interest or whether we encounter resistance within ourselves.
-How educated, how passionate, how successful someone is - we imagine we recognize all these things when we hear a person speak for the first time.
-This is what speaker and coach Dr. Monika Hein claims.
-The experienced coach knows: "That's why it's crucial in private as well as in professional life how your voice sounds."
+"A person's voice directly sketches a complete picture of a person in our minds.
+We immediately have an idea whether we feel interest or whether we encounter defensiveness within ourselves.
+How educated, how passionate, how successful someone is - we imagine we can tell all these things when we first hear a person speak."
+So claims speaker and coach Dr. Monika Hein.
+The experienced trainer knows: "That's why it's crucial in private as well as in professional life how your voice sounds."

 And even more important: How do we actually want our voice to sound?
-Do we always know exactly what our voice does for our counterpart?
-Dr. Monika Hein: "Ask around in companies.
-Sometimes it's really scary how managers talk to their employees.
-Some sounds frighten rather than make others happy."
+Do we always know exactly what our voice does to the other person?
+Dr. Monika Hein: "Just listen around in companies.
+Sometimes it's quite scary how managers talk to their employees.
+Some tones are more frightening than joyful to others."
 The expert has studied the human voice.
 She has trained many actors and singers.
-In this magazine article she tells you how the right vocal technique can make you even more successful.
+In this magazine article, she tells you how the right vocal technique can make you even more successful.

-What ideas and strategies are there to use your voice in a targeted way?
-Can your voice be viewed and trained analytically - or do you use your speech organ more intuitively?
-Dr. Monika Hein: "I know exactly what image I want to create in my listener - and my voice reacts to this.
+What ideas and strategies are there for using your voice in a targeted way?
+Can you look at your voice analytically and train it - or do you use your speech organ more intuitively?
+Dr. Monika Hein: "I know exactly what image I want to create in my listener - and my voice reacts to that."
 So we are talking about intention and intuition.
-The expert says: "The task of a voice trainer is to show the student to get rid of his bad habits.
+The expert says, "The job of a voice coach is to show the student to break his bad habits.
 The teacher should show the student what prevents his natural instrument from developing to its full potential."

-What stops you from being audible?
-What prevents you from using your voice to inspire people?
-Why does your voice often not work the way you would like it to?
-Dr. Monika Hein: "There are many different reasons.
-On the one hand it can be that we are in Hectic are.
-Or that the daily routine at work is so stressful that the voice disappears.
-Then there are dogmas: Have you ever thought, "Nobody listens to me anyway?"
-Those are beliefs we never open our mouths with.
+What prevents you from becoming audible?
+What prevents you from using your voice in such a way that you can inspire people?
+Why does your voice often not work as you would like it to?
+Dr. Monika Hein: "There are many different reasons for this.
+On the one hand, it can be that in Hectic are.
+Or that the daily work routine stresses us out so much that our voices stay away.
+Then there are beliefs: Have you ever thought 'Nobody listens to me anyway?'
+These are beliefs that keep us from even opening our mouths."

-Status differences, low self-esteem and many other factors also mean that we do not become loud or audible - in some cases we do not even dare to say anything.
-Dr. Monika Hein: "And then there is also the ignorance about our instrument: Who actually knows exactly what he is doing?
-Our own experience is missing at this point.
-We are not speaking professionals, but we speak constantly.
-We talk all day long in many, many situations.
-So it is very advisable to get to know the instrument that we have in our throat."
+Differences in status, low self-esteem and many other factors also mean that we don't speak up or make ourselves heard - in some cases we don't even dare to say anything.
+Dr. Monika Hein: "And then there is also the lack of knowledge about our instrument: Who actually knows exactly what they are doing?
+Our own experience is lacking at this point.
+We are not speech professionals, yet we speak all the time.
+We speak all day long in many, many situations.
+In that respect, it's very advisable to know the instrument we have in our throat."

-We'll talk about the Bone conduction in a very different way than via the air pipe.
-This is why we sound different in our ears - and are surprised when we hear a sound recording of us.
+We hear about the Bone conduction quite differently than over the air conduction.
+That's why we sound different in our ears - and are surprised when we hear a sound recording of us.
 Dr. Monika Hein: "What helps?
 Get to know your voice.
 Record yourself as often as possible in different variations.
-And try out what your voice has to offer - it helps a lot in everyday life and at work!
-And if you still don't like your voice, then you should get to know your vocal mixing desk.
+And try out what your voice can do - that helps immensely in everyday life and at work!
+And if you still don't like your voice, then you should get to know your vocal mixer."

 The vocal mixer has seven controls that we can work with:

-With each of these controls the voice changes a little bit.
+With each of these controls, the voice changes a little bit.
 Dr. Monika Hein: "The first control is the body or your posture.
-If you loll around in your desk chair or executive chair in front of you, you shouldn't be surprised if you don't sound particularly motivating.
-The body is your instrument.
+If you're slouching in your desk chair or executive chair, don't be surprised if you don't sound particularly motivating.
+Your body is your instrument.
 Straighten up!
 Your voice will sound completely different.
-Dr. Monika Hein: "Body tension helps to make it audible."
+Dr. Monika Hein: "Body tension contributes to becoming audible."

-When we are emotionally agitated, we breathe in the upper chest area and sound tense, tight and no longer completely free.
-However, when we breathe deep into our stomach, the sound of our voice also calms down.
-And this is exactly what we want to do when we communicate with other people at work.
+When we are emotionally upset, we breathe in the upper chest area and sound tense, tight and no longer completely free.
+However, when we breathe deeply into our belly, the sound of our voice also calms down.
+And that's exactly what we want when we communicate with other people in our professional lives.

-Dr. Monika Hein: "We have a whole range of tones at our disposal.
-This includes three specific parts in particular.
+Dr. Monika Hein: "We have a whole keyboard of tones at our disposal.
+This includes three particular parts in particular.
 We should speak in the lower third.
-Most people are not really aware that we should speak there.
-When we do, you can hear a small, subtle bass resonating along.
+It's not really known to most people that we should speak there.
+When we do, you can hear a small, subtle bass resonating.
 It sounds warm and deep."
-When you leave this bass, you slide into the middle part of the vocal range - and that's usually exhausting for listeners because it contains a lot of treble and sounds shrill.
-And then there is another part on the keyboard - the head voice.
-Dr. Monika Hein: "When we speak there, dear ladies, we're not taken seriously."
-Your expert tip: Speak in the third part of your keyboard, the so-called indifference position.
+When you leave that bass, you slide into the middle part of the vocal range - and that's usually exhausting for listeners because it contains a lot of treble and sounds shrill.
+And then there's another part on the keyboard - the head voice.
+Dr. Monika Hein: "When we speak there, dear ladies, we are not taken seriously."
+Her expert tip: Speak in the third part of your keyboard, the so-called indifference position.
 This transfers to your counterpart and makes your voice sound confident and powerful.

-Dr. Monika Hein: "Articulation is what we do with our mouth.
+Dr. Monika Hein: "Articulation is what we do with our mouths.
 We have vowels and consonants.
-The consonants should be powerful and clear, the vowels need a little space.
-To be able to really pronounce the whole speech structure clearly, you can train your tongue.
+The consonants should be powerful and clear, the vowels need a bit of space.
+To pronounce the whole speech structure really clearly, you can train your tongue.

-Dr. Monika Hein: "There is no right or wrong - there are only free voices and less free ones.
-Little speech exercises help you to get a free voice.
+Dr. Monika Hein: "There is no right or wrong - there are only free voices and less free voices.
+Small speech exercises will help you get a free voice.
 My tips are: Get to know and love your voice.
 You only have the one.
-Meet your conversation partner with respect, compassion, love and humour.
-And last but not least: Not everything has to sound beautiful.
+Treat your conversation partner with respect, compassion, love and humor.
+And last but not least, it doesn't all have to sound pretty.
 Your personality shines through.
-The word 'person' comes from Latin and means 'sound through'.
-Let your personality resonate through it.
-No matter what we say, no matter who we say it to, there will always be a feeling in the end."
+The word person comes from Latin and means 'to ring through'.
+Let your personality ring through.
+No matter what we say or to whom - in the end, a feeling always remains."